hinghuynh/surveyunicorn/README.md

+i will try and look at them tonight.
+What the results page is trying to accomplish is to display each answer along with the number of times the answer has been picked by all users.
+Im in the middle of a whirlwind of children and noise and am not thinking straight, will continue working tomorrow though to implement a javascript bar graph.

 when you have time martin check out the new index and create survey page.

  celeen: did you figure this out? why are we trying to count a single answer id?
 What is this code trying to accomplish?
 What errors are you getting? wat?